Category Archives: Christian Axiology

 And 2 Corinthians 8:9 is no isolated proof-text.
 Paul writes it in the middle of chapters devoted entirely to cheerful, abundant giving for the relief of the saints.
 He’s talking about that dirty money stuff.
 The context screams material provision.
 As Andrew Wommack says, “Text without context, is a con.”
 The context is money.
 Jesus became poor—literally stripped naked, penniless, buried in a borrowed tomb—so that you might become rich in every sense the word carries in the New Testament: financial riches included.
 When flesh tries to spiritualize that away, it is rejecting the gospel of Jesus Christ.

-It is a strange deception, but the faithless use idea of a “spiritual” from a human or fleshly starting point, and not defined by the scripture.
+It is a strange deception, but the faithless use the idea of “spiritual,” from a human or fleshly starting point, and not defined by the scripture.
 This is why it deceives so many.
 Faithless people prefer definitions based on the flesh, rather than the word.
-To say Jesus’ poetry and our riches were spiritual, is a fleshly and carnal reading of this passage.
-They are “spiritual perverts” and so it is natural for them to f@#k up terms like spiritual, and then pervert its meaning.
+To say Jesus’ poverty and our riches were spiritual, is a fleshly and carnal reading of this passage.
+They are “spiritual perverts,” and so it is natural for them to f@#k up terms like spiritual, and then pervert its meaning.

 Mark 10:29-30 takes it further.
 Jesus does not say “maybe later in heaven” or “only spiritual houses and lands.”
 He says “now in this present age.”
 One hundredfold now.
 That is not a promise reserved for apostles; it is spoken to every disciple who leaves houses, family, or lands for the gospel’s sake.
 The same Jesus who multiplied fish and bread is still multiplying resources for those who put the kingdom first.